mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 Then we have the `transactionCoordinatorEnabled` which enables the transaction coordinator which is used by the Pulsar-Flink connector.
 So let's start our clusters by running `docker-compose up`.

-At this point we have our clusters up and running and the last thing we want to do is create our topics and set infinite retention on our lookup data topics.
+With our clusters up and running we need to create our topics and apply some topic policies.
-The reason we want to enable infinite retention is for disaster recovery scenarios, so we are able to replay the whole state from the topic and not lose it.
+Retention topic policies will also allow us to reply our events in a case of failure if required.
-You can find a helper script that creates all the required topics and sets the policies on the github repo [here](https://github.com/polyzos/pulsar-flink-stateful-streams/blob/main/setup.sh).
+We can run this [script](https://github.com/polyzos/pulsar-flink-stateful-streams/blob/main/setup.sh) to perform this setup.
-We create 3 partitioned topics (orders, users and items), with one partition each and set infinite retention for the users and items topics which will contain the lookup data to enrich the orders data stream.
+It will create 3 partitioned topics (orders, users and items) each with one partition and set an infinite retention policy for the **changelog** topics.

-Note: We use partitioned topics in order to be able to increase the number of partition later, in case we need to scale.
+**Note:** We use partitioned topics in order to be able to increase the number of partition later, in case we need to scale.
 Otherwise if we had a not-partitioned topic we would have to create a new partitioned topic and transfer all the data to this new topic.